- Defective Medical Devices

 Xarelto is part of the “new generation” of blood thinners intended to replace Coumadin (warfarin), a drug which has been available and effective to Americans coping with atrial fibrillation (AFIb) since the 1950s.
 While claimed to be easier to monitor, there is no reversal agent for Xarelto.
 Along with two other drugs in the same class known as Pradaxa and Eliquis, it is believed they are linked to more than 8,000 deaths since 2010 according to the Milwaukee Journal Sentinel/MedPage.

-Those numbers are shockingly high when compared to warfarin which was attributed to 700 deaths during the same time period.
+Those numbers are shockingly high when compared to warfarin which was potentially attributed to 700 deaths during the same time period.

 What Are Medical Professionals Saying?